 Dr. Adithya Cattamanchi is a board-certified UCI Health pulmonologist who specializes in lung disorders and critical care medicine.
 His clinical focus is on the treatment and management of pulmonary infections as well as common lung diseases, such as asthma and chronic obstructive pulmonary disease (COPD).

 Cattamanchi earned his medical degree at the UC San Francisco School of Medicine, where he completed a residency in internal medicine and a fellowship in pulmonary and critical care medicine.
 He also received a master's of science degree in clinical research at UC San Francisco.
-Before joining UCI Health and the UCI School of Medicine as chief of its Division of Pulmonary Diseases & Critical Care Medicine, he served as a pulmonologist and critical care medicine specialist at the Zuckerberg San Francisco General Hospital and Trauma Center, and as a professor with the UCSF School of Medicine and its Center for Tuberculosis.
+Before joining UCI Health and the UCI School of Medicine as chief of the Division of Pulmonary Diseases & Critical Care Medicine, he served as a pulmonologist and critical care medicine specialist at Zuckerberg San Francisco General Hospital and Trauma Center and as a professor with the UCSF School of Medicine and its Center for Tuberculosis.

-Cattamanchi sees patients at UCI Medical Center in Orange.
+He sees patients at UCI Medical Center in Orange.